dsb-lab/ENOMAD/README.md

 ### Acknowledgements

-* Hi my name is miles, I hope you enjoy these algorithms and optimize some cool shit using them <3
+* Hi my name is miles, I hope you enjoy these algorithms and optimize some cool stuff using them <3
 * [PyNomad](https://github.com/bertsky/pynomad)
 * NOMAD team at Polytechnique Montréal / GERADmiddlemouse